dani-coffee/cybersecurity-notes/tryhackme/Networking.md

 ---

+• `File Transfer Protocol (FTP) ` - FTP (File Transfer Protocol) is used to transfer files between computers over a TCP/IP network, such as the Internet.
+It enables users to upload, download, and manage files on remote servers.

+#####  ✏️ **example**:
+       -ftp 10.10.154.57 ( connect to 10.10.154.47)  then i use the username and password ( existing feature is using anonymous as username and no psasword,but i can user user@example,com for example too-my mail) then i can type: type ascii- ASCII mode is used for transferring text files (like .txt, .html, .csv .
+I can also use type binary for  Non-text files (images, zips, etc.) then I do : get file1.txt to retreive this file , it's downloaded to my current working directory in the terminal

+---

+• `SMTP (Simple Mail Transfer Protocol)` -  is the standard protocol used to send emails across the internet.
+It works by transferring messages from a sender’s email client to the recipient’s email server.SMTP can be used via Telnet, but it's not the standard way people send emails today.
+#####  ✏️ **example**:
+       telnet smtp.example.com 25
+              HELO mydomain.com
+              MAIL FROM:<me@mydomain.com>
+              RCPT TO:<you@example.com>
+              DATA
+              Subject: Test
+              This is a test email.
+              .
+              QUIT
+🔸note: Telnet only creates plain, unencrypted TCP connections, which Gmail rejects for security reasons.
+Gmail uses secure SMTP over port 587 (STARTTLS) or port 465 (SSL).It requires authentication (your username and password).It also requires encryption, which Telnet does not support.

+---

 # 🔧 **Tools**
 • `ping` - determines the performance of a connection between devices, for example, if the connection exists or not.
 Uses ICMP